arkency/posts/posts/2012-11-19-one-app-one-user-one-ruby.md

 ## You ain't need it in production.

 Yes, you read it well.
 Using no tool is better than using some tool if we can simply avoid it.
-Let me state it clearly: "RVM is a great tool for development environment" however we do not see much use for it in production.
+Let me state it clearly: RVM is a great tool for *development* environment however we do not see much use for it in production.
 Even in development some of us started to separate projects on higher level using Vagrant or LXC containers but that is another story.